 Waiver of Rights Always Required Before Diplomats Receive U.S. Green Card

-For example, consider the scenario where you work in an administrative capacity at an embassy in the United States for a different country.
-Note that diplomatic immunity does not apply to this green card application.
-If you wish to apply for a green card based on marriage to a U.S. citizen, you must be willing to waive this immunity and take responsibility for U.S. taxes.
-Interestingly, one can still retain his/her position with the foreign mission while engaging in this profession.
+For example, if you work in an administrative role at an embassy, diplomatic immunity does not apply to your Green Card application.
+If you plan to apply for a Green Card based on marriage to a U.S. citizen, you must waive this immunity and accept responsibility for U.S. taxes.
+You can still retain your position with the foreign mission while pursuing this path.

-To remove your diplomatic immunity status, complete Form I-508, known as the “Waiver of Rights, Privileges, Exemptions and Immunities,” and forward it to the U.S. Citizenship and Immigration Services (USCIS).
-File this form with your green card application or together with the petition documents.
+To waive your diplomatic immunity, complete Form I-508, the “Waiver of Rights, Privileges, Exemptions and Immunities,” and submit it to U.S. Citizenship and Immigration Services (USCIS) along with your Green Card application or petition documents.

 Special Green Card for Foreign Diplomats (Section 13)